 - In some LFA’s we also have a maximum size limit to protect large lobsters who tend to produce a higher volume of eggs.

 - Our traps allow undersized lobsters to escape.
-We also design them with biodegradable escape panels so that if traps are lost, they will degrade quickly, allowing lobsters or other species to become entangled.
+We also design them with biodegradable escape panels so that if traps are lost, they will degrade quickly and not continue ghost fishing.

 - We constantly monitor and enforce fishing regulations and licencing conditions.